Is Social Media Addiction in the NBA Out of Control?

 "The thing about it is, when it comes to just capturing your cognitive focus, it's not easy to conceptualize, like cigarette smoke turning your lungs black," Magness says.
 "It's become this addictive thing.
 We sort of have a choice, but the choice is already made.
 As soon as you see the phone, you're going toward it."

-The compulsion to pick up the phone has made its way onto the radar of NBPA officials, seeing social media usage as possibly affecting mental health.
+The compulsion to pick up the phone has recently made its way onto the radar of NBPA officials as well.
+They see social media usage as possibly affecting mental health.

 "It's addicting to say the least," says Dr. William D. Parham, the NBPA's recently hired mental health and wellness director.
 "It's another way to stay connected artificially, but it works.
 And I don't think it's going to decrease."